I am Sion

 I am Sion by God’s declaration — His herald, His signpost, a chosen witness according to His covenants.
 Not by tradition or merit, but by adoption, truth, and the calling of His Spirit.
 Praise be to the Lord Jesus Christ, the Almighty God, for His mercies.

-Whether you feel worthy or not, you can choose to be Sion.
-We all can — by believing in the Christ of God as our Lord, God, and Savior.
-But understand this: it means giving your life to God — past, present, and future.
-Not just in name, but in surrender and sacrifice.
-For love is at first a choice, and at second a sacrifice.
+Whether you feel worthy or not, you can choose to walk toward Sion.
+We all can — by first believing in and on the Christ of God as our Lord, God, and Savior.

 “Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.” — 1 John 4:10